-By learning to play in all (or at least most) keys in first position, your improvised lines (i.e., melodies) will be more melodic.
-By staying in one basic position while transitioning through a series of chord or key changes, the distance between the notes or intervals will be smaller, resulting in what could be called melodic voice leading.
+Learning to improvise while transitioning through a series of chord or key changes is a skill that jazz musician's refer to as playing the changes.
+By staying in one position (avoiding moving your hand to a new location for each chord) your improvised lines become more melodic.
+The distance between the intervals becomes smaller, resulting in what could be called melodic voice leading.
 Also, you are less likely to go directly to the root note and more likely to use the third or fifth, resulting in a more colorful melody.
 Once you can play through a variety of chord changes in first position, feel free to explore the rest of the fingerboard.
-Just remember that one of the improvisor’s main skills is the creation of melodies.
+Just remember that one of the improviser's primary skills is to be able to create melodies.
 Playing the Changes: Major Triads includes a 30 page PDF booklet, 17 videos, and practice tracks.
-All of the content can be streamed or downloaded.

 Mandolins Heal The World is offering a free 30-day free trial period to all new and returning yearly members.